YuvrajPuyam/Differentiable-Rasterizer-Cuda/readme.md

 Differentiable rendering is widely used in 3D reconstruction, neural rendering, inverse graphics, generative modeling, shape optimization, and machine learning pipelines that require rendering as a differentiable operation.

-# Implementation

-This project implements a custom differentiable rasterizer in CUDA and C++ with a PyTorch autograd interface.
-It supports both forward rendering and inverse rendering using silhouette-based loss functions.
-All core components including rasterization, camera projection, loss terms, and the multi-view optimization loop are implemented manually for clarity, inspection, and research experimentation.

-The system is capable of reconstructing 3D geometry using only a small number of silhouette images by performing gradient-based optimization directly on mesh vertex positions.

-## Example Reconstructions

-Each example includes the original model, the silhouette rendered by the CUDA rasterizer, and the reconstructed geometry obtained through inverse rendering.
+Each example includes the original model and the reconstructed geometry obtained through inverse rendering.

 ## Reconstruction Gallery